OmegaMetor/GS2ML/docs/src/content/docs/guides/Mod Development/template-setup.md

 To create the template as EASY MODE, add a `-e` to the end of the function you normally call:
 `dotnet new gs2ml -e`

-# Bonus: Code highlighting for GML files
+# Bonus: Code Highlighting for GML Files
 If you have Visual Studio Code installed, there are extensions on the extensions marketplace that you can download.
 They can add CODE HIGHLIGHTING and INTELLISENSE to `_____.gml` files.
+Download Visual Studio Code [HERE](https://code.visualstudio.com/)